-Marine mollusk biodiversity in Northeastern islands of Vietnam, impact factors and proposing conservation solutions
+Marine mollusk biodiversity in Northeastern Islands of Vietnam, impact factors and proposing conservation solutions

 Massimo Sarti, Thung Do Cong, Ngai Nguyen Dang, Thao Dau Van, Trang Cao Thi Thu, Dong Dao Minh, Barbara Calcinai, Carlo Cerrano